jasonnerothin/jasonnerothin.github.io/2015-05-07-multiple-cloud-foundries.md

 > **Big Idea** <br/>
 > This multi-part series describes how to orchestrate an application across more than one Cloud Foundry PaaS.

-This will be accomplished in five parts:
+We'll break the work down into simpler sections:

-1. Deploying a RoR app on two clouds
+1. <a href="l1>Deploying an application on two clouds</a>
-1. Describing the app with a TOSCA blueprint
+1. Describing with a TOSCA blueprint
-1. Creating a local workflow to scale up &amp; down
+1. Creating a workflow to scale up &amp; down
-1. Providing a Cloudify Manager plugin
+1. Writing a Cloudify Manager plugin
-1. Collecting logs and metrics across providers
+1. Collecting logs and metrics

-## Deploying a RoR application on two clouds
+## Deploying a RoR application on two clouds<a name="l1"></a>

 ### The application